Thursday, March 14, 2013

 In the wee hours of this morning, I find myself testing out Infragistics' NetAdvantage for ASP.Net.

-Samples Browser look fantastic.
+The examples they show in their Samples Browser look fantastic.
 The whole design of the Infragistics website gives one (that's be me) the impression that this wonderful suite of tools is a RAD development toolbox for the web.
 Drag and drop your way to internet success (or so I thought).

 Maybe it was when they stated "Using NetAdvantage for ASP.NET you can deliver AJAX-enabled Web applications quickly and easily, providing the functionality and speed comparable to a desktop application." that I got to thinking that I could easily develop great looking applications (you know, like the UIs they show in their Samples Browser).